 To be eligible, the company receiving the Future Fund loan must:

-- have raised at least £250,000 in equity investment in the last 5 years from third-party investors (i.e. not directors/employees/other connected persons);
+- provide supporting evidence to demonstrate that it has raised at least £250,000 in equity investment in the last 5 years from third-party investors (i.e. not directors/employees/other connected persons);

-- not trade any of its shares on a regulated market, multilateral trading facility or other listing venue;
+- not trade any of its shares on a regulated market, multilateral trading facility or other market, stock exchange or listing venue;

 - have at least half of its employees based in the UK; or